 Two varieties, incidentally, that Alsace holds the virtual French monopoly on.
 This is truly a land of delectable wines – mostly white – although the Alsatian Pinot Noir of late is strikingly good.
-The region, however, still produces almost exclusively whites wines from varieties grown nowhere else in France – another sign of the heavy Germanic influences in Alsace.
+However, the region still produces almost exclusively whites wines from varieties grown nowhere else in France – another sign of the heavy Germanic influences in Alsace.
 Paired with local dishes, they are the recipe for a perfect evening.
-Today the four principal grape varieties are noble Riesling, the pungent, and highly regarded Gewurztraminer, the robust Pinot Gris and Pinot Blanc.
+Today the four principal grape varieties are noble Riesling, the pungent and highly regarded Gewurztraminer, the robust Pinot Gris, and Pinot Blanc.
 Cremant d’Alsace, the local sparkling, is another delicious and affordable style to seek out.
-Colmar’s numerous restaurants and cafes will always stock a fine selection of local wines, and some choices from further afield, if you dare to order them!
+Colmar’s numerous restaurants and cafes will always stock a fine selection of local wines and some further afield choices if you dare to order them!

 The medieval streets of Colmar’s old city are lined with dozens of restored, half-timbered houses – and lots of attractive shops – that are great for an aimless stroll.
 The numerous cafes that line Grand Rue and Rue des Clefs are effortlessly inviting and demand a detailed exploration!

 This outstanding museum, whose pride and joy is the Issenheim Masterpiece, is set around a Gothic-style Dominican cloister in which several dwarf-mutant hazelnut trees grow.
 Medieval stone statues, prints by Martin Schongauer, and an exceptional collection of 15th century Upper Rhine Primitives let visitors peer into the medieval European mind.